MarcusHoltz/marcusholtz.github.io/_posts/2023-08-07-encryption-store-your-notes-anywhere-with-gocryptfs.md

 ## You may need a custom location for the gocryptfs.conf

-This file should NOT be backed up with your files, unless you have a really strong password.
+`gocryptfs.conf` should NOT be backed up with your files, unless you have a **really strong password**.

-### Totally OK to backup `gocryptfs.diriv`
+But it's totally OK to backup `gocryptfs.diriv`

+* * *

 ## Sync files with Nextcloud

 ### Windows

 If you're using Nextcloud on Windows to sync your files.
-There are a few chnages to make it more ... normal.
+There are a few changes to make it more ... normal.

+- Uncheck:
-- Uncheck: Nextcloud client > Settings > General > Advanced > "Show sync folders in Exploer's Navigation Pane"
+  * Nextcloud client > Settings > General > Advanced > "Show sync folders in Exploer's Navigation Pane"

 - Keep all files local